d-bl/MAE-gf/docs/counting-new.md

 ## Results

 The list with stitch-words can be downloaded as .txt file.
 Click op "results" in the table below.
 Words without two consequtive c's are written in capitals.
 The first row of this file shows the numbers we have counted.
-The words are grouped by their symmetrie: first the words that are their own horizontally and vertically mirrored word, then the words that are their own vertical mirror, etc.
+The words are grouped by their symmetry: first the words that are their own horizontally and vertically mirrored word, then the words that are their own vertical mirror, etc.

 Please note: the mirrored images of the words are not listed.
 See [how to make mirrored words](#how-to-make-mirrored-words) how they can be made.
 Please note: the following list consists of words starting and ending with "c".
 In real lace twists ("t", "r", "l") can be applied between two stitches.